kvinehout/registration_2p_barseq/README.md

     --POS_folder_Y: Only needed if folders with images dont follow the format POSZ(Z)_XXX_YYY.
 This defines the position of the Y value in the folder name.
 Only numbers are indexed, so POS1_001_001 becomes 1001001 for indexing.
 (EX: --POS_folder_X -2,-1) This works for the file POSZ(Z)_XXX_YYY.
 Here python slice notation is used. (defualt [-2,-1]
     --extra_figs:This is used to save additional figured useful in troubleshooting, results saved in registration folder. (ex: --saved_transforms_path=True).
 (Default: Fasle)
     --max_Z_proj_affine:This is used to use max Z projections instead of once slice for affine Z slice to Z slice calculateions.
 Set to true if images are  noisy, or false if low noise levels. (ex:--max_Z_proj_affine=False)(defualt:True)
-    --high_thres", This is used to theshold image.
+    --high_thres: This is used to theshold image.
 Values above high_thres * the mean of the image will be set to zero (ex:--high_thres=10)(default:10)
-    --rigid_2d3d This is used to only run rigid registratiion on feature map when combining Z planes, otherwise affine registration with optical flow is preformed.(ex:--rigid_2d3d=False)(default:False)
+    --rigid_2d3d: This is used to only run rigid registratiion on feature map when combining Z planes, otherwise affine registration with optical flow is preformed.(ex:--rigid_2d3d=False)(default:False)
-    --output This is used to define the output folder.(ex:--output='registration')(default:'registration')
+    --output: This is used to define the output folder.(ex:--output='registration')(default:'registration')
+    --apply_transform: This is set to true if you want to apply transfomations calculated on a diffferent image channel to the image channel provided here. --saved_transforms_path needs to be defined for this work. (defualt: False)
+    --saved_transforms_path: This is used if --apply_transform is set to true.
+This is the full path to the folder where registration files from another set of images are saved.
+This needs to included image type for saved files (ex: Il-A)  ex: '/Users/kaleb/data/2d_3D_linear_reg/registration/Il-A'. (default:none)
+    --find_rot: This is set to true to look for 180 degree rotated physical slices.(ex:--find_rot=True)(default:'Fasle')
+    --degree_thres: This is used to define the angle error tolerance from Physical Z slice to Physical Z slice registration, this tolerance is added to a search around zero and 180 degrees.
+Values are in degrees. (ex:--degree_thres=10)(default:10)
+    --denoise_all:This is used to output a denoise array that is the same size as the full dataset.
+If set to false the denoise array is only the images used for registration. (ex:--denoise_all=True)(default:True)

 OUTPUTS: